 I have shared several different corn dog recipes on my site over the years.
-Each time I have been asked about a baked version.
+Each time I have had readers ask about a baked version.
 Well today, I have just that for you.
-Now after trying these, I wouldn’t say that they are a traditional corn dog but still have a corn dog aspect to them.
-They really are more like a cross between a corn dog and a pig in a blanket.
+Now after trying these, I wouldn’t say that they are a traditional corn dog but still have a nice corn dog aspect to them.
+These baked corn dogs really are more like a cross between a corn dog and a pig in a blanket.

 The night we ate these everyone started to suggesting what to call this recipe, it went like this: